Takuma Sato Wins His Second Indianapolis 500 at Empty Track

 It was Pigot, the third Rahal driver, whose crash set up the controversial finish.
 His nasty hit destroyed his car and he was prone on the track being treated before he was taken to a hospital for further examination.
 IndyCar said he was awake and alert.

 The Sato win helped Honda snap Chevrolet's two-year Indy 500 winning streak.
-Santino Ferrucui finished fourth as Honda took the fist four spots.
+Santino Ferrucci finished fourth as Honda took the fist four spots.

 Reigning series champion Josef Newgarden was fifth, the highest-finishing Chevrolet driver and best of the four-car Team Penske group.
 Chevrolet lagged behind Honda in speed the entire buildup to the 500 and had just one driver start in the front nine.